-Table 5-7 summarizes the main characteristics of the long slit spectroscopic modes.
-A spectroscopic mode is made up of a grism, an order sorting filter and an objective.
+Table 4-11 and Table 4-13 summarize the main characteristics of the long slit spectroscopic modes.
+A spectroscopic mode is made up of a grism (or a prism), an order sorting filter and an objective.
 The mode name is the identifier given to the mode and it is used in P2PP.